To protect open space through land conservation, stewardship and community engagement.

-Pines and Prairies Land Trust was incorporated as a 501(c)(3) non-profit in February 2001.
-The founding members created the Land Trust as a tool to protect land in their communities.
+Pines and Prairies Land Trust (PPLT) was incorporated as a 501(c)(3) non-profit in February 2001.
+The founding members created the land trust as a means to protect land in their communities.
 PPLT has evolved to protect natural and cultural resources through education and the preservation of open space in the Central Texas counties of Bastrop, Caldwell, Fayette, Lee and Eastern Travis County.
 PPLT holds conservation easements and owns property in the five county region it serves.
 Besides direct land conservation, PPLT also hosts nature lessons, workshops and participates in conferences, local environmental events and provides speakers for civic and business groups.

-Pines and Prairies Land Trust owns land and helps property owners protect their legacy from unwanted fragmentation by providing viable economic alternatives to selling family lands.
-Current and future generations benefit from the clean air, scenery, and rural feel of open space.
+Pines and Prairies Land Trust owns land and helps property owners protect their land from unwanted fragmentation by providing viable economic alternatives to selling family lands.
+Current and future generations benefit from the clean air, scenery, and rural feel of open space that conserved land provides.

 Land trusts use a number of land conservation tools, some of which may provide tax benefits for landowners.
-For instance, PPLT can accept donations of development rights on private lands through conservation easements.
+PPLT can accept donations of development rights on private lands through conservation easements.

-Conservation easements are deed restrictions by which a landowner designates the type and intensity of development allowed.
-Where this lowers the value of the property, significant tax benefits may result.
+Conservation easements are deed restrictions where a landowner designates the type and intensity of development allowed on his or her property.
+Certain limitations will lower the value of the property, providing an opportunity for tax benefits.
 Conservation easements “run with the deed” to the property forever, but the land can still be sold or given to heirs.
-PPLT defends these conservation easements against future violations.
+PPLT's role is to defend these conservation easements against future violations.

-Pines and Prairies Land Trust connects landowners to governmental agencies and private organizations offering technical and financial support for restoring and managing wildlife habitat, and certain other conservation practices.
+Pines and Prairies Land Trust connects landowners to governmental agencies and private organizations offering technical and financial support for restoring and managing wildlife habitat, land management, conservation practices, etc..

 Please contact us if you would like PPLT to speak at your organization’s meeting.
 We may also be able to help you find speakers on related conservation topics.

-Pines and Prairies Land Trust hosts free nature lessons for school aged children at the Lost Pines Nature Trails, adjacent to the Colorado River Refuge.
-Dedicated and talented teachers (retired school teachers, Master Naturalists and nature educators) lead the classes, offered every spring and fall.
+Pines and Prairies Land Trust hosts free nature lessons for school aged children at the Bastrop County Lost Pines Nature Trails, adjacent to the Colorado River Refuge.
+These lessons are held in the spring and fall.
 Classes usually start with a group lesson and end with a hike or discovery activity.
-For more info, contact Mr. Bill at email@example.com or 512-581-0377.
+For more info, contact Courtney Young at firstname.lastname@example.org.